Types of Pool Cleaners: What’s the Difference?

 • Suction-side pool cleaners are the cheapest automatic pool cleaner option, but they dump debris directly into the filter, which may cause additional strain on your filtration system.

-• Manual cleaners may be the most cost-efficient, but they do require a lot more work.
+• Manual cleaners may be the most cost-efficient, but they do require a lot more manual labor.

 Robotic